 SHERPA is a sort of sales methodology without really being one.
 It’s more about communication and mindset than the “sell, sell, sell” message you get from other methods.
+And they combine to make it easier for people to sell better by building trust and developing relationships.

 Most of the traits that form SHERPA will probably make sense without too much explanation: skeptical, helpful, empathetic, practiced, and accepting.
 But the R stands for Resolute, and that one might not be as obvious.